1-Bromoadamantane

 1-Bromoadamantane is the organobromine compound with the formula (CH2)6(CH)3CBr.
 A colorless solid, the compound is a derivative of adamantane with a bromine atom at one of the four equivalent methine positions.

+Reactions

+Although of no commercial value, 1-bromoadamantane has often been employed for testing methodology.
+Hydrolysis of this bromide gives the alcohol 1-hydroxyadamantane.

+It reacts with phenol to give para-adamantylphenol.

 Classified as a tertiary alkyl bromide, it is reluctant to form organometallic derivatives.
 With Rieke calcium however it forms the organocalcium derivative, which functions like a Grignard reagent.